 - Install the plug.
 Rule of thumb: Get it tight down to the crush gasket, then quarter turn to seat it.

 - Make sure the brake is working.
 Check your bar and chain while you’re there.
 If you notice any rolling of the bar edges, bends, or abnormalities, REPLACE IT BEFORE USE.
 Check the chain tension.

 - If the bar and chain are good, start your chainsaw.

-- Finally, LET THAT BAD BOY WARM UP!
+- Finally, WARM IT UP!
 If you start it and head for the trees, you’ll destroy the chainsaw.